-NNSA’s Office of Acquisition and Project Management was established in 2012 to focus construction project delivery and acquisition improvements.
-Modeled after the Department of Defense and industry practices, The office provides the NNSA Administrator, Program and Field Offices independent counsel to ensure NNSA implements federal acquisition and project management policies and regulations.
+NNSA’s Office of Acquisition and Project Management was established in 2012 to focus construction project on delivery and acquisition improvements.
+Modeled after the Department of Defense and industry practices, the office provides the NNSA Administrator, Program, and Field Offices independent counsel to ensure NNSA implements federal acquisition and project management policies and regulations.

 A separate acquisition and project management office:

 - provides independent dedicated acquisition, project management, and oversight that aligns contract incentives with taxpayer interests;